The department continues to be the recipient of generous donations for a variety of purposes. We list below

 Donations to augment existing awards would often be very helpful.

-- A generous donation of $25,000 from Anona THORNE and Takao Tanabe to establish a scholarship for students in Mathematics and provide funds for the first 10 years.
+- A generous donation of $25,000 from Anona Thorne and Takao Tanabe to establish a scholarship for students in Mathematics and provide funds for the first 10 years.
+(Spring 2016)

-A donation of $1,000,000 from the estate of the late Dr. Stanley M. Grant in May 2016 to establish an endowment to provide substantial scholarships for students in the Department of Mathematics.
+An initial donation of $1,000,000 from the estate of the late Dr. Stanley M. Grant in May 2016 (followed by a further $600,000 in 2017) to establish an endowment to provide scholarships for students in the Department of Mathematics.

 Donations by the initiative of Anton Kuipers, together with Dr. Darrell Duffie and the support of the Faculty of Science, Department of Mathematics and the Pacific Institute for the Mathematical Sciences have established the UBC Mathematics and Pacific Institute for the Mathematical Sciences Faculty Award.
 The first award was given in 2016 (to Prof. Rachel Ollivier),